-Planning and assessment.
 1. the engagement of all pupils in regular physical activity - kickstarting healthy active lifestyles Improvement in behaviour at break and lunch times.
 Promoting healthy lifestyles and challenging children through controlled 'play'.
 Forest Schools Training Level 2/3 £1350 £1350 Two members of staff to attend Forest School training.
 1 member of the teaching staff to lead and 1 member to assist.
-Staff on training to feedback to staff during staff meetings.
-Link in with nurture training and begin to embed within curriculum across all subjects to improve children's experiences.
-1. the engagement of all pupils in regular physical activity - kickstarting healthy active lifestyles Encourage children to take part in all PE sessions without worrying about kit and avoiding stereotypes.
-Purchase of a replacement/old/ Kit for new starts as and when it is needed to compliment previous years whole school kit and washing machine order. £500 Ongoing Making PE more inclusive for those who do not have suitable PE kit at home.
-Replenishing kit each year as kits are grown out of/lost/old.
+Dodgeball league and being top of the league in Handball before school closures.
+Forest School sessions are now running weekly throughout school; every child has access to at least one session every two weeks depending on their grouping.
+Sessions are beginning to be integrated into the curriculum with a larger focus in general being on outdoor learning as a result of Staff on training to feedback to staff during staff meetings.
+Link in with nurture training and begin to embed within curriculum across all subjects to improve children's experiences. as a result of Covid-19.